 migraine sufferers!
 Of course, higher intensity exercise seems

 to bring about more benefit.
 Pharmacological drugs like topiramate were

 noted to be better than exercise, but including

-who also have neck pain or tension headache are reported to benefit from exercise.
-Low impact is valuable
+who also experience neck pain or tension headache are reported to benefit from exercise.
+Low impact is worthwhile

 if high impact exercise is not possible.
 (4) New Roads Chiropractic Center agrees